 Ability to learn to use computer systems to maintain child support case records and access informational resources;

 Ability to learn to communicate effectively in child support matters with custodial and non-custodial parents, family members, judges, attorneys, court personnel, employers, financial institutions, health insurance carriers and any other parties who have an interest in child support matters.

 Education: An Associate of Arts degree in social services, human services, legal studies, public administration or similar fields of study from an accredited college or university.

-1. A Bachelor’s degree from an accredited college or university may be substituted for the required education.
+1. Candidates may substitute the possession of a Bachelor’s degree from an accredited college or university for the required education.

 2. Candidates may substitute experience investigating and analyzing child support cases and initiating appropriate actions to establish, maintain or enforce support payments for dependent children in accordance with federal and State laws, rules and regulations on a year- for-year basis for the required education.